 If you’re struggling with joint or back pain, arthritis, or other forms of chronic inflammation, red light therapy can be an effective treatment for pain relief.
 This type of light therapy enhances muscle repair and recovery, especially when combined with infrared light therapy.
 RLT can even be used to enhance muscle recovery before or after a grueling workout.

 Red light therapy is widely used by men and women experiencing hair loss, namely as a result of alopecia.
 It’s been found to improve hair count, thickness, density, and strength with consistent treatment, without the need for messy topical creams or hair growth medications (and their often unfortunate side effects).

 Repairs Sun Damage

-LED light therapy is not to be confused with UV lights, which can not only accelerate aging in the skin but can lead to serious issues such as skin cancer.
-Because red light therapy speeds up the body’s natural healing process, it can increase the immune response against dark spots, hyperpigmentation, and scarring by eliminating dead skin cells and making way for new ones to form.
+LED light therapy isn‘t to be confused with UV rays or tanning, which not only accelerate skin aging, but can also lead to skin cancer.
+Since red light therapy speeds up the body’s natural healing process, it can increase the immune response to dark spots, hyperpigmentation, and scarring.
+As a result, the treatment helps eliminate dead skin cells and make way for new ones to form.

 How Long Does Red Light Therapy Take To Work?

 The amount of time required to see results from red light therapy depends on the skincare concern being targeted and the treatment area, among other factors.
 As we mentioned earlier, the results are cumulative, and you may see minor results after three to four sessions.